Hasn’t it been said that a traveler’s most anticipated moment is that first instance of arrival at an uncharted

 “An ice cream parlor for all?
 Indeed! … 31 flavors?
 Ridiculous! … Hotel rooms overlooking the square?
 Naturally! … Digital key cards?
 Not on our watch! … A sidewalk magician for children?
 Splendid!...
 Karaoke bars with flat-screen monitors?
 An insult!...
 And what about the cliffside hermit (trained guitarist): shouldn’t he continue to make his drifting nightly rounds?
 Of course! ...
 Should he cover those legendary pop songs beloved world over?
 Unspeakable!”

 Then towards the end of the meeting, with the proverbial raise of a cane (actually this time a teacher’s telescopic pointing stick), the cadre’s unofficial chairman, the village pharmacist, would make it clear: “With the number of summer visitors strategically thinned out and wisely kept in check, how we we will still find pockets with plenty of coins.”

-And with each summer’s passing, when the first days of September finally arrive, how the village will suddenly start to shine.
+And with each summer’s passing, when the first days of September finally arrive, doesn't the village suddenly start to shine?
 The once so-called rabid dogs of the marina (now with hair combed and neatly in place) will once again appear along the promenade, this time only to precisely practice their best gallops & trots—old learned memories from their previous days performing in the region’s many dog show competitions.
 And as the final sliver of sun vanishes beyond the western horizon, as if on cue, the jovial miniature pinscher might even make its grand appearance—this time to perform his end of the day, one of a kind, high-stepping hackney gait.
 And tucked away at a lone table-for-one at the farthest edge of the promenade, the cliffside hermit should also be seen, enjoying his well-earned glass of sherry.
 And with that, the nightingale’s final song of the season (long overdue in this story) will gradually commence, as summer takes leave and autumn assumes its quarterly post.